simonlotzkar/1800_20233_17/README.md

     * TheNounProject.com

 ## 4. Complete setup/installion/usage
-The app is ready straight away for viewing, but to submit data users must sign up for an account and verify their email.
-Sign up can be done from any page using the website's navbar in the top right.
-A verification email is sent automatically, and can be resent from the profile page.
+The app is accessible at [comp1800-teambby17.web.app](https://comp1800-teambby17.web.app).

+### Usage
+- You can explore the app without signing up.
+- To submit data, users need to create an account and verify their email.
+  - Sign up by clicking the "Sign Up" button in the navbar located at the top-right corner of any page.
+  - After signing up, a verification email will be sent automatically to your provided email address.
+  - If needed, you can resend the verification email from the profile page.

 ## 5. Bugs and Limitations
 Here are some known bugs and limitations: